tomexiskandar/bintang/README.rst

 :schema: the schema name the sql table belong to.
 :table: the table name in the sql database
 :columns: a dictionary of column mappings where the key is sql column (destination) and the value is bintang columns (source).
 If columns is a list, column mapping will be created automatically assuming source columns and destination columns are the same.
-:method: prep to use prepared statement (default) or string to use sql string.
+:method: 'prep' to use prepared statement (default) or 'string' to use sql string.
 To avoid sql injection, never use method string when the datasource is not known or from they are from external.
 :max_rows: maximum rows per insert.
 Insert more then 1 record when using prep require all data in a column to use the same type, otherwise will raise error.

 .. code:: python